rayannegsilva/tasking/README.md

 # <img src='public/logo-indigo.svg' with='30'  heigh='30' /> Tasking

 This application is for project management.
-Where, the user can register with google and create workspaces.
+Where, the user can register with google, create workspaces and boards.

 # ⚒ Technologies and tools